OkeleyeVickkk/OkeleyeVick/README.md

 * ⚡  I love learning new frameworks and immediately working on something
 * 😊  I love animations a lotttt
 * 🎶  I love music alot too
-* 😃  Above I ❤ what I do
+* 😃  Above all I ❤ what I do

 ###
 <br/>